matrix-org/synapse/docs/message_retention_policies.md

 `retention` section of the Synapse configuration file (see the [sample file](https://github.com/matrix-org/synapse/blob/v1.7.3/docs/sample_config.yaml#L332-L393)).

-To enable support for message retentions policies, set the setting `enabled` in this section to `true`.
+To enable support for message retention policies, set the setting `enabled` in this section to `true`.